-I believe Millie called Gary and told him she had a suicidal kid on her hands, one who had the intent and the means and the plan, and he needed to get this kid in NOW, FAST, to intervene before the kid euthanized himself.
+I believe Millie called Gary and told him she had a suicidal kid on her hands, one who had the intent and the means, and he needed to get this kid in NOW, FAST, to intervene before the kid euthanized himself.
 Not sure why she didn’t try to have me hospitalized.
 Maybe she should’ve.

 I also believe that not long after my session with Gary, he and Millie and the chief of the campus police had a sit-down with Vic.
 I believe they called her out, explained to her exactly what’d happen if she kept buying alcohol for an underage guy and bringing coke to campus, and how they’d come down on her if she kept filing false police reports.
 I believe this is why she took off.

 And I believe—nah, I’m for fucking sure—that while her disappearance was agonizing at the time, I’m now as grateful for it as a guy can possibly be.

 Vic: looking back on us, I finally get that you abused me.
 I finally get that you, my love, were sick.

 To coke up a naive teenaged 3.7 GPA student on a full-ride scholarship and eight years your junior…to pour liquor down his throat until he blacked out over and over…to bewitch him with sex until he was little more than your slave…to cheat on him and make him believe it was her right and his fault…to go to the cops and accuse him unjustly of theft…to con him out of his living allowance…to constantly dog him out to his friends even while living with him…to convince him that lies were truth and reality was unreal…to drive him almost to suicide without making a single move to help him…